2023 Solar Incentives Guide for Bexley, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 The phrase "solar incentives" covers a wide range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Different types of incentives, such as discounts, cash back or monthly utility bill credits, might be available to you.
-Certain incentives may be provided via the state of Ohio, by your utility company or by county or municipality, while others are federal.
+Incentives may include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered federally, while others are offered by the Ohio government or your utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

 Best Solar Financing